 We have reviewed the role of salt intake in kidney diseases, particularly in relation to renal hemodynamics, renal excretion of proteins, renal morphological changes and progression of chronic renal failure.
 High salt intake may have detrimental effects on glomerular hemodynamics, inducing hyper filtration and increasing the filtration fraction and glomerular pressure.
-In a similar study by Charlton et al. developed a FFQ specifically to estimate sodium intake and found that the estimation of sodium was strongly correlated with repeated 24- hour sodium excretion (r = 0.386; p<0.01) (Souza et al., 2023).
-In Gallani (2020) study, it was found that sodium intake values from a FFQ were significantly and strongly connected to the 24-hour urine collection, with a correlation coefficient of 0.30, which is moderately significant; however, they have reported that the FFQ often underestimates the total intake by 2.3 g.
+In a similar study by Charlton et al. developed a FFQ specifically to estimate sodium intake and found that the estimation of sodium was strongly correlated with repeated 24-hour sodium excretion (r = 0.386; p<0.01) [6].
+In Gallani [7] study, it was found that sodium intake values from a FFQ were significantly and strongly connected to the 24-hour urine collection, with a correlation coefficient of 0.30, which is moderately significant; however, they have reported that the FFQ often underestimates the total intake by 2.3 g.
 It would appear that restriction of sodium intake is an important preventive and therapeutic measure in patients with chronic renal diseases of various origin.

 Patients with CKD often require dialysis when their kidneys can no longer filter waste products from the blood effectively.
 The lifestyle choices of these patients, including dietary habits and substance use, can significantly impact their health outcomes.
 The consumption of various beverage products has been studied in relation to CKD.
 Sugary drinks, particularly those high in fructose corn syrup, have been associated with an increased risk of developing CKD due to their potential to induce insulin resistance and obesity.
-A study published in the American Journal of Clinical Nutrition found that higher intake of sugar-sweetened beverages was linked to a greater risk of CKD progression (Nettleton et al., 2009).
+A study found that higher intake of sugar-sweetened beverages was linked to a greater risk of CKD progression [8-10].
 Conversely, beverages such as water are essential for maintaining hydration and supporting kidney function.
 Adequate fluid intake helps prevent dehydration, which can exacerbate kidney issues.
 However, excessive consumption of caffeinated beverages may lead to increased blood pressure and could potentially worsen kidney function in susceptible individuals.

 Smoking is a well-established risk factor for the progression of CKD.
-Research indicates that smoking can accelerate the decline in renal function due to its effects on cardiovascular health and inflammation.
-A meta-analysis published in Kidney International highlighted that smokers had a significantly higher risk of developing end-stage renal disease compared to non-smokers (Matsushita et al., 2015).
+Research indicates that smoking can accelerate the decline in renal function due to its effects on cardiovascular health and inflammation [11].
+Previous study highlighted those smokers had a significantly higher risk of developing end-stage renal disease compared to non-smokers [12].
 The harmful substances in tobacco smoke contribute to oxidative stress and vascular damage, which are detrimental to kidney health.

 The relationship between tea or coffee consumption and CKD is complex.
 Some studies suggest that moderate coffee consumption may be associated with a reduced risk of developing CKD due to its antioxidant properties.
-For instance, research published in Nephrology Dialysis Transplantation indicated that coffee drinkers had lower rates of kidney dysfunction compared to non-drinkers (Mohun et al., 2016).
+For instance, a study found that coffee drinkers had lower rates of kidney dysfunction compared to non-drinkers [13].
 However, excessive caffeine intake could lead to increased blood pressure, which is a concern for individuals already at risk for kidney disease.
 Tea consumption has also been linked with potential protective effects against CKD due to its polyphenol content.
 Green tea, in particular, has been studied for its anti-inflammatory properties that may benefit renal health.